vim-zz/swordfish-rs/README.md

 1. 💬 Describe what you are doing
 2. ⚡️ Run any terminal command and get their outputs to screen
 3. 🤖 Reproducible steps - iterate on the `screenplay` file till perfection
-4. 😎 Mimick real person behaviour with realtime typing into terminal
+4. 😎 Mimics real person behavior with realtime typing into terminal

 ![Swordfish hack scene](swordfish_hack_scene.gif)